WCCV (FM)

-WCCV FM 91.7 ("The Message") is a Christian radio station licensed to serve the city of Cartersville, Georgia.
+WCCV (91.7 FM; "The Message") is a Christian radio station licensed to serve the city of Cartersville, Georgia.
 The station plays Contemporary Christian music.

-The station transmits from Mullinax Mountain, between Euharlee and Wax, Georgia, due west of Cartersville and southeast of Rome (which is slightly closer), the same location for which WTSH-FM 107.1 applied to move to in early May 2012.
-Although very close to WCLK FM 91.9 in Atlanta, it can still be heard in parts of northwest and south metro Atlanta via broadcast translators.
+The station transmits from Mullinax Mountain, between Euharlee and Wax, Georgia, due west of Cartersville and southeast of Rome (which is slightly closer), the same location for which WTSH-FM applied to move to in early May 2012.
+Although very close to WCLK (91.9 FM) in Atlanta, it can still be heard in parts of northwest and south metro Atlanta via broadcast translators.

-WCCV is also simulcast on sister station WJCK 88.3, licensed to Piedmont, Alabama.
-That station had no translators assigned to it until 2010, when W257CM FM 99.3 was licensed to the northeast of Talladega, Alabama.
-That translator is now assigned to WRYD FM 97.7 in the Birmingham, Alabama area.
+WCCV is also simulcast on WJCK (88.3 FM), a sister station licensed to Piedmont, Alabama.
+That station had no translators assigned to it until 2010, when W257CM (99.3 FM) was licensed to the northeast of Talladega, Alabama.
+That translator is now assigned to WRYD in the Birmingham, Alabama, area.

 In March 2019, the station and network re-launched as The Message For You, www.themessage.fm with a larger focus on Contemporary Christian music programming.

 Translators

 In addition to the suburban stations in Woodstock and Morrow, Canton is also considered part of exurban metro Atlanta, though "North Canton" is not an official placename.
 The others are in northwest Georgia, or just beyond.
 Rossville is a suburb of Chattanooga, their city limits touching at the state line.

 In September 2011, the FCC changed the callsign of W265BD back to its original callsign of W265AV, which it had before a change to 100.3 in 1997.
 In 2002, it was forced to change back to 100.9 when full-power 100.5 was moved in from Alabama.
 This change apparently occurred when the station received its broadcast license to cover a power increase to 250 watts, which now sends the station as far as Canton, Acworth, Vinings, Alpharetta, and Dunwoody according to official FCC data plotted on Google Maps.

-W265AV 100.9 in Woodstock is still on Sweat Mountain, but had been assigned to retransmit WSB-FM 98.5, and in November 2010 was granted a construction permit to go from 7 to 250 watts at the same location and slightly lower height.
+W265AV in Woodstock is still on Sweat Mountain, but had been assigned to retransmit WSB-FM, and in November 2010 was granted a construction permit to go from 7 to 250 watts at the same location and slightly lower height.
 This indicated it might be used to circumvent FCC caps on excessive concentration of media ownership by Cox Radio in the Atlanta media market, ostensibly rebroadcasting a digital-only channel from B98.5 FM.
 (The same occurred with unrelated W229AG 93.7, also non-commercial and on Sweat Mountain, and sold to a commercial radio company; other local "translators" have done the same.)
 As of Dec 2011 however, it is still broadcasting WCCV, and is now officially assigned to retransmit WUBL.